When I was younger (not that I’m old now, thank you), I had an issue with being ungrateful.

-But reaching the age of 33 has shrunk that voice.
+But reaching the age of 33 has quieted that voice.
 Time has given me the chance to see more suffering.
 It’s devious, unfair, and creative, just how badly the world can go wrong for people.
 And it makes me thankful.

 I’m seeing citizens of other nations in turmoil as my friends and I go forth on missions.
 There was a one-in-twenty chance that I would be born an American.
 That’s staggering.
-I find myself giving thanks more each day – even as it becomes readily apparent that some poor folks in developing nations have actually learned to be happier than I am!
+I find myself giving thanks more each day – even as it becomes apparent that some poor folks in developing nations have actually learned to be happier than I am.

 But as time goes on, I find my thankfulness increasingly centering around one blessing in particular.

 I remember thinking about a month ago – I could be the richest, most popular and influential guy around, married to a gorgeous woman with a bunch of smart, healthy kids, and none of it would matter without Christ.
 None of it.
 I’d always be wanting more in this life; nothing would be enough.
-And once this life were over, I’d have less.
-Far less.
+And once this life were over, I’d have far less.